Modern Study Review (AI-Generated)

 Management – General Considerations

-Which require surgery
+Which require surgery?

 For those that require surgery, when should you do it?
+What surgery should you do?

 Which injuries require surgery?